kzhovn/rusabot/README.md

 # Discord todo bot

-## Adding and removing todos
+## Usage
 To add a todo, send "--" and then the text of the todo, e.g. "-- Send email".

-To remove a todo, react to the initial todo message, with ✅ or ❌.
+To remove a todo, react to the initial todo message, with ✅ or ❌. ❌ will also delete a bot message.

 ## Commands
 * `.list [name]`: lists all todos from the given list with a link to the original message; if no name is given uses the default list